create3000/x_ite/docs/_posts/tutorials/how-to-navigate-in-a-scene.md

 See Walk Viewer to learn how movement is controlled.

-**Note:** The author of the X3D world determines whether collision with objects is enabled.
+>**Note:** The author of the X3D world determines whether collision with objects is enabled.
+{: .prompt-info }

 ## Plane Viewer

-The Plane Viewer is useful especially for 2D scenes and in conjunction with the OrthoCamera.
+The Plane Viewer is useful especially for 2D scenes and in conjunction with the [OrthoViewpoint](../components/Navigation/OrthoViewpoint).

 ### Viewer Controls